neeraj9/SignalBlocks/readme.md

 logic which can be tied together like digital signal processing (DSP) blocks (as in Matlab).
 This toolset aims to be fast, adaptable and free (GPLv3 license).
-Although I initially intended this for the student and research community but this tool is generic enough to be used elsewhere.
+Although I initially intended this for the student and research community, but this tool is generic enough to be used elsewhere.

-The c++ can appear daunting for newbies but I strive to make those as simple possible from an general user point of view.
+The c++ can appear daunting for newbies, but I strive to make those as simple possible from an general user point of view.
 Having said that it is important to pick up any good book on c++ which covers c++11 to make the best use this framework and avoid spending a lot of time debugging